-The Library maintains three individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and special revenue funds, both of which are considered to be major funds.
-The Library adopts an annual appropriated budget for its governmental funds.
-A budgetary comparison schedule has been provided for the governmental funds to demonstrate compliance with this budget.
+The Library maintains four individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and the other nonmajor funds.
+The Library adopts an entity-wide annual appropriated budget for all activities except restricted gifts and related expenditures.
+A budgetary comparison schedule has been provided to demonstrate compliance with this budget.